tdhopper/pythonplot.com/README.md

 The site is generated from plots in the `Examples.ipynb` Python 3, Jupyter notebook.

+You can create a [Conda](https://conda.io/docs/install/quick.html) dev environment to run the notebook with `make dev_environment`.

-Each plot is tagged with metadata using Jupyter cell tags.
+Each plot in the notebook is tagged with metadata using Jupyter cell tags.
 You can view the cell tags in your notebook with `View > Cell Toolbar > Tags`.

 The tags look like this: